-For Sunday, February 25 2018
+For Sunday, April 22, 2018

-As a part of our ongoing Fair Trade mission project, there is a sales table in Heritage Hall after the worship service every Sunday with olive oil and a variety of coffees, teas, and chocolate products available for purchase.
-For more information about how this project ensures a fair living wage for small farmers around the world, and helps build stronger communities, visit: equal exchange.coop/fair-trade.
+As a part of our ongoing Fair Trade mission project, there is a sales table in Heritage Hall after the worship service every Sunday with olive oil and a variety of coffees, teas and chocolate products available for purchase.
+For more information about how the fair trade mission project helps ensure small farmers around the globe earn a living wage, visit www.equalexchange.coop/fair-trade.

 Joan’s office hours are Monday-Thursday from 1-4pm.